Immunoassay for the in vitro quantitative determination of Growth Differentiation Factor‑15 (GDF‑15) in human serum and plasma

 GDF‑15 is a member of the transforming growth factor β (TGF‑β) cytokine superfamily.

-GDF‑15 levels increase sharply in response to pathological or physiological stress associated with inflammation, hypoxia, tissue injury and remodeling as observed in cardiovascular diseases, as well as in some tumors and pregnancy.1,2 Levels of GDF‑15 increase with the severity of cardiovascular diseases: elevated serum levels are found in stable coronary artery disease, ACS and heart failure (HF).2
+GDF‑15 levels increase sharply in response to pathological or physiological stress associated with inflammation, hypoxia, tissue injury and remodeling as observed in cardiovascular diseases, as well as in some tumours and pregnancy.1,2 Levels of GDF‑15 increase with the severity of cardiovascular diseases: elevated serum levels are found in stable coronary artery disease, ACS and heart failure (HF).2

 Increasing evidence indicates that GDF‑15 levels predict adverse outcomes of cardiovascular disease, independently from traditional risk factors such as previous myocardial infarction (MI), age, elevated levels of cardiac troponin T, N‑terminal pro B‑type natriuretic peptide or high‑sensitivity C‑reactive protein.
 Increased GDF‑15 levels are indicative of high mortality in patients with ST-segment elevation ACS (STE‑ACS),3 non‑ST‑elevation ACS (NSTE‑ACS)4,5,6 and HF.7,8 Higher levels of GDF‑15 also identify NSTE‑ACS patients at an elevated risk of recurrent MI4 and bleeding.6